Varien: 2019–present

-Kaelar states in the Raver Mag feature that she believes art, poetry, theory, philosophy combined with razor sharp logic, rationality, reasoning, and critical thinking can assist in practical ways of dealing with the world.
-In the interview, she also states that if she had the choice to bring whoever she wanted to dinner dead or alive, she would choose Lana Wachowski, David Foster Wallace, Chuck Palahniuk, Marilyn Manson, and Brit Marling.
-She concluded the interview by stating that if she had to be remembered for saying anything she would want it to be the statement,"That I lived life to its fullest and always dared to try."
+Kaelar states in the Raver Mag feature that he believes art, poetry, theory, philosophy combined with razor sharp logic, rationality, reasoning, and critical thinking can assist in practical ways of dealing with the world.
+In the interview, he also states that if he had the choice to bring whoever he wanted to dinner dead or alive, he would choose Lana Wachowski, David Foster Wallace, Chuck Palahniuk, Marilyn Manson, and Brit Marling.
+He concluded the interview by stating that if he had to be remembered for saying anything he would want it to be the statement,"That I lived life to its fullest and always dared to try."

-In 2020, Varien came out as transgender.